rasterradio/Kumite/README.md

 ### Health

-Health is binary, with players able to quickly tell at a glance how many mistakes they can afford to make and clear readability of how much damage each move does.
+Health is binary, with a low total of health such as six points.
+Moves have clear damage results and players can tell at a glance how many mistakes they can afford to make.

 ### Time Out